froggestspirit/suiCune/README.md

 This is an attempt at a PC port of Pokemon Crystal.
 It currently runs, but is not recommended to be used for any projects until completed.
 Additionally, it may be prone to crashes/buggy behavior.
 The maintainer is not to be held liable for any mishaps.

-The goal is to get assets to load from outside files, and to be able to rewrite parts of the game in C. The game currently relies on a modified rom (Not provided, but can be compiled).
+The goal is to get assets to load from outside files, and to be able to rewrite parts of the game in C. The game currently relies on a base rom (Not provided).
 Eventually, this requirement should be phased out.

-For an example, check C/audio/engine.c.
-At the time of writing, majority of this file has been converted to C, and is ran in-place of the ROM's opcodes.

 **Overview**